flutter/website/src/docs/perf/app-size.md

 `App Thinning Size Report.txt` with details about your projected application size on different devices and versions of iOS.

-The resulting App Size Report for the default demo app (as of this writing) shows:
+The App Size Report for the default demo app
+(as of this writing) shows:
 ```
 Variant: Runner-7433FC8E-1DF4-4299-A7E8-E00768671BEB.ipa